claire-west/svstudio-manual/docs/advanced/groups.md

 ### Modifying a Group

-To modify the contents of a group, double-click one of the notes, select the group in the Arrangement panel, or click the handle at bottom of the piano roll.
+To modify the contents of a group, double-click one of the notes, select the group in the Arrangement panel, or click the handle at the top of the piano roll.
 To stop editing a group, click the handle again or press ++esc++.

 The area outside the group will be darkened to indicate you are editing the group's contents instead of the track it is part of, and a colored border will indicate the bounds of the group.

 A group can have different voice settings (in the Voice panel) from its parent track.
-This includes base parameter values, vocal modes, and even a different singer.
+This includes base parameter values, vocal modes, or a different singer.
 If these values are not set they will be inherited from the parent track.

 ![Entering a Group](../img/advanced/group-entered.png)